Contact

 White Earth Ojibwe Tribal Education Department

-A partner for more than six years, we regularly work with White Earth's Head Start teachers and aides (about 50) to build their Ojibwe language and provide activities and resources they can learn and use with their little ones.
+A partner for more than six years, we regularly worked with White Earth's Head Start teachers and aides (about 50) to build their Ojibwe language and provide activities and resources they can learn and use with their little ones.

 We also worked with White Earth to establish oral proficiency benchmarks.
 This collaborative effort is intended help the Ojibwe language classes across schools shift to a focus on spoken uses of the language, rather than teaching it as a school subject.